Hate-watching: Evolution

+Motivations

+Some viewers may hate-watch to assert their good taste and cultural superiority by criticizing supposedly inferior programs.
+In a February 2020 article, Spanish television reviewer Borja Terán described the reason behind the success of Telecinco and its reality show-based lineup (specifically mentioning Supervivientes, the nineteenth season of which had premiered the night prior to the post): "the viewer feels superior to the guinea pigs taking part in the televised competition.
+They feel better with themselves and evade from personal problems by spending energy torpedoing a mere entertainment they follow through a screen."

+Social aspects of hate-watching

+Hate-watching can be a shared experience, allowing viewers to achieve a sense of community and validation among those who share the same negative opinions about a show or a film.
+Viewers often share their critiques online, with their friends and followers on social media and forums.

+Eventually, some hate-watching communities can demonstrate an even stronger engagement for a piece of media than traditional fandoms through a genuine, albeit negative, attachment.

 Relationship with anti-fan culture

-Contrary to typical fan behaviour where audience members consume a television text with the intent to acquire pleasure from its contents, the pleasure anti-fans derive from a text is rooted in its inferiority.
+Contrary to typical fan behaviour where audience members consume a piece of media with the intent to acquire pleasure from its contents, the pleasure anti-fans derive from a piece of media is rooted in its perceived shortcomings.
+Viewers engage in hate-watching for the amusement derived from mocking its content or subject.

 In a study conducted in 2005 on Television Without Pity, a since-defunct website that hosted discussions about television shows, Gray points out the patterns of anti-fan behaviours exhibited by its users.
-Unlike individuals who participate in fandom culture out of love for a particular text, anti-fans engage with a text out of dislike for it.
+Unlike individuals who participate in fandom culture out of love for a particular piece of media, anti-fans engage with a piece of media out of dislike for it.
 The forums hosted on Television Without Pity expressed anti-fan sentiments where users would watch a television show, often critiquing and pointing out its perceived shortcomings.